JadnAzzam/Traffic-light-decoder--VHDL/README.md

 # Traffic-light-decoder--VHDL

-This is a VHDL code that controls a traffic light
-It was implemented on a Nexus 4 board
+This is a VHDL code that controls a traffic light, It was implemented on a Nexus 4 board